 Then, you can market directly to that audience to get them on your site and buying.

 In terms of the sales funnel, page likes are at the very top.
-But you gotta start somewhere, right?
+But you have to start somewhere, right?

 Subtype #9: Apps

-All of the app-oriented ad subtypes are basically the same as other ad formats.
+All the app-oriented ad subtypes are basically the same as other ad formats.